saltyorg/docs/docs/saltbox/install/install.md

 ## Step 5: Saltbox

+!!! info
+    You must run at least `core` prior to *any other* Saltbox tag; if you run any other tag prior to running `core`, you will see a variety of odd errors.
+You need to run one of these options as shown below before moving on or installing any other tags/apps.

 !!! warning
     Have you either disabled rclone OR set up your remotes in both `rclone config` and `settings.yml`?
 If not, go back and fix that.

 If you are installing a [Feederbox/Mediabox setup](../basics/install_types.md) [if your reaction to this question is "huh?" then you are not, and should probably use the `saltbox` install], set up the Feederbox first, then add the [feeder mount](../../advanced/feeder.md) to the mediabox prior to install.

-!!! warning
-    You must run at least `core` prior to any other Saltbox tag; if you run any other tag prior to running `core`, you will see a variety of odd errors.
-You need to run one of these options as shown below before moving on or installing any other tags.

 You can get a list of available install tags with `sb list`.